Universal higher-order bulk-boundary correspondence of triple nodal points: Introduction

 In this work, we answer both postulated questions in a single stroke: semimetallic TPPs are \emph{generally} characterized by a higher-order bulk-boundary correspondence; namely, each species of TPP can be assigned a unique value of \emph{fractional jump} of the hinge charge.
-We derive the exact correspondence by combining the symmetry classification of TPs with the symmetry indicators of higher order topology.
+We derive the exact correspondence by combining the symmetry classification of TPs~\cite{Lenggenhager:2021:MBNLs,Lenggenhager:2022:TPClassif} with the symmetry indicators of higher order topology.
 Note that while we explicitly consider only TPs occurring in spinless systems, our mathematical analysis based on symmetry indicators can be easily generalized to the spinful case too.
 Nonetheless, the spinless setting allows us to provide a complementary \emph{geometric} interpretation of the higher-order topology.
 Specifically, in the presence of space-time-inversion ($\mcP\mcT$) symmetry, non-Abelian band topology~\cite{Wu:2019} in combination with the known properties of certain monopole and linking invariants~\cite{Fang:2015,Bzdusek:2017,Zhao:2017,Ahn:2018,Ahn:2019,Tiwari:2020}, readily provide the result for the bulk-hinge correspondence for a subclass of TPPs in spinless systems.

-For simplicity, we restrict the presented analysis to symmorphic space groups, (some outlooks on the generalizations are discussed near the end of the manuscript).
-With such a simplifying assumption, stable TPs can arise along HSLs with $13$ distinct little groups~\cite{Companion}.
-On the one hand, TPs can be protected if rotation symmetry $C_n$ of order $n\in\{3,4,6\}$ is supplemented with $\mcP\mcT$ \emph{or} with mirror symmetry $m_v$ with respect to a plane containing the rotation axis \emph{or} with both $\mcP\mcT$ and $m_v$.
+Stable TPs can arise along HSLs with $13$ distinct little co-groups.
+On the one hand, TPs can be protected if rotational symmetry $C_n$ of order $n\in\{3,4,6\}$ is supplemented with $\mcP\mcT$ \emph{or} with mirror symmetry $m_v$ with respect to a plane containing the rotation axis \emph{or} with both $\mcP\mcT$ and $m_v$.
 On the other hand, the combined symmetry $C_n\mcP\mcT$ (which we call \emph{antiunitary rotation}) of order $n\in\{4,6\}$ can stabilize TPs with or without the $\mcP\mcT$ and $m_v$ symmetry.
 We provide an easily navigable summary of all admissible symmetry combinations and of their subgroup-supergroup relations in \cref{tab:TP-MPGs}.
+Non-symmorphic symmetries do neither affect the possible little co-groups of HSLs along which stable TPs can arise nor the classification of those TPs~\cite{Lenggenhager:2022:TPClassif}, which is reflected in the fact that the symmetries listed in \cref{tab:TP-MPGs} are elements of the little \emph{co-group}, i.e., \emph{point-group} symmetries.